CSC207-UofT/207-course-notes/12-design-patterns.md

 **Problem:** A subsystem exposes many classes and operations to clients, forcing them to deal with unnecessary complexity.

-**Solution:** Create a simple client-facing class (the façade) that provides methods for common tasks while hiding the subsystem's complex details.
+**Solution:** Create a simple client-facing class (the _façade_) that provides methods for common tasks while hiding the subsystem's complex details.

 For example, you may recall the `EmployeeFacade` class in the "Single Responsibility Principle" section of the SOLID slides that contained variables of type:
 - `EmployeeCalculator` that is responsibility for calculating the employee's pay,
 - `EmployeeReporter` that reports the employee's hours, and
 - `EmployeeSaver` that sends the updated employee information to a database.

-When you call `employee.calculatePay()` the code that is actually executed is this method, which delegates work to the appropriate private variable:
+When you call `employee.calculatePay()` here is the code that is executed.
+Note that it delegates work to one of those three objects using the appropriate private variable:

 ```java
 public class EmployeeFacade {